 There are three primary types of residential gas water heaters: storage tank, tankless, and combination units.

 Tankless water heaters don’t store a large reservoir of hot water but use a compact boiler that heats water only when hot water is needed.
-Also called on-demand water heaters, they are similar to running a hot water faucet or shower valve, which makes them significantly more energy-efficient.
+Also called on-demand water heaters, they are similar to running a hot water faucet or shower valve, which makes them significantly more energy efficient.
 Since they don’t rely on preheating and storing a large reservoir of water, the risk of running out of hot water is less than with a storage tank heater.
-However, a tankless hot water heater might not keep up with an excessive demand for hot water if it doesn’t have sufficient output capacity.
+However, a tankless water heater might not keep up with an excessive demand for hot water if it doesn’t have sufficient output capacity.
 The other disadvantage of tankless systems is that they’re more expensive to purchase and install.

-Combination water heaters, sometimes called combi boilers, combine a hot water heater and a central heating boiler into a single highly energy-efficient unit.
-They use energy to heat a single unit that’s responsible for both the home’s heating and hot water, instead of requiring energy to fuel two separate appliances.
+Combination water heaters, sometimes called combi boilers, combine a water heater and a central heating boiler into a single high-energy-efficient unit.
+They use energy to heat a single unit that’s responsible for both the home’s heating and hot water instead of requiring energy to fuel two separate appliances.
 The primary disadvantage of these units is that they’re incredibly expensive to purchase and install and are only practical for homes that are heated with an existing boiler, not a furnace.
 Although they’re rarely seen in American residences, they’re popular in the United Kingdom, where they account for more than half the boilers installed in newly constructed residences.
 In the United States, they’re most often used in small apartment complexes.